JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/5_Blockchain_vs_traditional_databases.md

 |user only can contribute more data in the additional blocks in the Blockchain.
 The old data will not be destroyed; it will stay in the system and be accessible to the public.	|The client performs four action in a typical database: Create, Read, Update, and Delete.
 These are the four steps in the CRUD process.|
 |The information that is current and the information that was previously available coexist.
 It generates a database with its histories in it.
 This property of Blockchain makes it handy for tracing records and determining a product’s validity.	|The information in a centralized or traditional database is current at any given time.
 If want to check old data need to found the history backup, and it also may incomplete.|

 ## Use Blockchain for
 Real-time data exchange
 Financial transfer
 Identifying and authenticating records
 dApps (Decentralized applications)

 ## Use traditional database for
 Relational Data
 Confidential records
 Conventional storage systems
 Data that would be frequently modified

+Question:
+For the reading speed of the data, why traditional is faster?
+>When a transaction is carried out in the blockchain, it does all the things that a traditional database will do.
+However, it is slowed down because of carrying more operations, including the following.
+>## Signature Verification:
+>Blockchain transactions, when carried out, are cryptographically signed using cryptographic algorithms.
+This step is needed to ensure that each transaction is valid and originated from a valid source.
+As it is a complex process, it takes time to carry out the process.
+>In comparison, a centralized database doesn’t have to go through the signature verification process, which makes them comparatively faster.

+>## Consensus Mechanisms:
+>As blockchain is decentralized, it relies heavily on a consensus mechanism to validate transactions on to the blockchain.
+Also, the speed of consensus depends on the type of consensus method used.
+Some consensus method is faster than others, but overall, it adds more time before a transaction can be processed.
+>Centralized databases don’t suffer from this kind of issue as they are centralized in nature.
+Each transaction is verified automatically by the database and can be executed way faster using a queue.

+>## Redundancy:
+>Blockchain is a complete network where each node plays a crucial role.
+To ensure that each node can participate, each transaction information needs to be stored and verified by each node.